matiarti/instacione/docs/development/TESTING.md

-# 🧪 Testing Guide - Parcin
+# 🧪 Testing Guide - Instacione

-This document outlines the testing setup and practices for the Parcin parking hub application.
+This document outlines the testing setup and practices for the Instacione parking hub application.

 ## 🚀 Testing Stack